RumbleDB/rumble-test-suite/README.md

 #### 8. How to Edit Dependencies.txt
 The list of Dependencies that will not cause the exception **mentiond in Understanding the Output folder structure of Test Driver** can be found at beginning of **processTestCase** method in **src/main/java/ch/ethz/TestDriver.java**.
-This list was compiled **according to communication between Dr Ghislain Fourny and Stevan Mihajlovic** and is available in thesis report and will be coppied here: schemaValidation                    schemaImport                        advanced-uca-fallback               non_empty_sequence_collection    collection-stability                directory-as-collection-uri         non_unicode_codepoint_collation   staticTyping                        simple-uca-fallback                 olson-timezone                      fn-format-integer-CLDR              xpath-1.0-compatibility             fn-load-xquery-module               fn-transform-XSLT                   namespace-axis                      infoset-dtd                         serialization                       fn-transform-XSLT30                 remote_http                        typedData                           schema-location-hint calendar                            format-integer-sequence             limits.
+This list was compiled **according to communication between Dr Ghislain Fourny and Stevan Mihajlovic** and is available in thesis report and will be coppied here:

+schemaValidation,                    schemaImport,                        advanced-uca-fallback,               non_empty_sequence_collection,       collection-stability,                directory-as-collection-uri,         non_unicode_codepoint_collation,     staticTyping,                        simple-uca-fallback,                 olson-timezone,                      fn-format-integer-CLDR,              xpath-1.0-compatibility,             fn-load-xquery-module,               fn-transform-XSLT,                   namespace-axis,                      infoset-dtd,                         serialization,                       fn-transform-XSLT30,                 remote_http,                         typedData,                           schema-location-hint calendar,                            format-integer-sequence,             limits.

 In Future, any change happening in Rumble should be reflected by changing this method.

 #### 9. How to Edit Skipped.txt
-The list of test cases that will be ommited as **mentiond in Understanding the Output folder structure of Test Driver** can be found in **ConvertAtomicTypes** and **ConvertNonAtomicTypes** methods in **src/main/java/ch/ethz/TestDriver.java**.
+The list of test cases that will be ommited as **mentiond in Understanding the Output folder structure of Test Driver** are all the test cases that are contained within test sets in **rumble-test-suite/TestSetsToSkip_Item2.txt** .txt file.

+This list is loaded by **src/main/java/ch/ethz/TestDriver.java** using **public static final String TEST_SETS_TO_SKIP_FILENAME = "TestSetsToSkip_Item2.txt"** in **src/main/java/ch/ethz/Constants.java**

+In addition, list contains some test cases might be troublesome to execute (example too deep recursion for assert-permutation).
+This list can be found in **skipTestCaseList** field in **src/main/java/ch/ethz/TestDriver.java**.

 # How to setup your IDE - IntelliJ Project assuming all PRE-REQUIREMENTS are installed.
 0. Obtaining the rumble-test-suite repository and its structure